BDoGG12/iOS-Developer-Portfolio/README.md

 ![Alt Text](Gifs/Blood-Glucose.gif)

 # TarkovMarket
-**TarkovMarket** started as a personal need for an app that can help me quickly view item prices to maximize my profits each raid in Battlestate Game’s *Escape From Tarkov*, a game that forever ruined my enjoyment of any other FPS games.
-It’s a simple app that retrieves item information from the game’s flea market, using a 3rd party API service.
-Users can select items to add to the favourite list so that they have quick access to item information at a glance.
+**TarkovMarket** is a simple market information app for Battlestate Game’s Escape from Tarkov.
+It retrieves data using a 3rd party API service and displays it appropriately on UITableView and UICollectionView using the latest Diffable Data Source technology for responsive, reactive, and powerful performance.
+The app uses Core Data for persistence to enable users to favourite their desired items for quick access.

 #### Technology: Core Data, CloudKit, Diffable Data Source, REST API, UIRefreshControl, ResultTypes
 #### 3rd Party Libraries: None